Frolov-Viacheslav/jekyll-tools/README.md

 ### start_service.sh

-Can be used to run Jekyll website generator in development mode
+Can be used to run Jekyll website generator in development mode.

 #### How to use